CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 1 - Recommendation triggers.md

 ![Workshop Focus](./images/recommendation-manual-trigger.png "Focus areas for the workshop and manual trigger")

+## **Summary**
+In this lab, In this lab, you configured automated and manual response triggers in Microsoft Defender for Cloud using Logic Apps.
+You explored scenarios for both types of triggers to manage security findings and policy adherence effectively.

 Next, let's move on to [creating the response logic app](./Module%202%20-%20Writing%20Logic%20App.md).

+## You have successfully completed the lab >> Click on Next